Meet Our Team

 Hannah Lum Smith

-I am a second year Cognitive Neuroscience MSc candidate.
-My previous research experience revolves around the topics of memory and visual cognition.
+As a PhD student in Cognitive Neuroscience, my research experience revolves around the topics of memory and visual cognition.
 Currently, I’m investigating the neural correlates of how scene perception is moderated by contextual predictions.

 Sari pagurek van mossel